|

 He had fourteen warriors.
 Valandil, he cried, Orodreth,

+Camthalion!
 He showed the Mirkwood elves the strange weapons.
-Take

-Wilawen and the child, and the rest of the civilians, and set
+Take Wilawen and the child, and the rest of the civilians,

-up camp with your back to the Divor Rocks, he said to Valandil.
+and set up camp with your back to the Divor Rocks, he said

-Find somewhere sheltered and defendable.
-We do not know
+to Valandil.
+Find somewhere sheltered and defensible.
+We

-where they are coming from, but they seem to attack in the dark
+do not know where they are coming from, but they seem to attack

-and at close range.
-He held up the crossbow quarrel to make
+in the dark and at close range.
+He held up the quarrel to

-his point.
-Valandil acknowledged his orders with a hand on the
+Valandil acknowledged his orders with a hand on the heart and

 Haldir turned to Camthalion and Orodreth.
 Leave the bodies